satwikkansal/wtfpython/README.md

 I've lost faith in truth!
 ```

-### 💡 Explanation:
+#### 💡 Explaination:

-Initially, Python used to have no `bool` type (people used 0 for false and non-zero value like 1 for true).
+- Initially, Python used to have no `bool` type (people used 0 for false and non-zero value like 1 for true).
 Then they added `True`, `False`, and a `bool` type, but, for backwards compatibility, they couldn't make `True` and `False` constants- they just were built-in variables.
-Python 3 was backwards-incompatible, so it was now finally possible to fix that, and so this example wont't work with Python 3.x.
+- Python 3 was backwards-incompatible, so it was now finally possible to fix that, and so this example wont't work with Python 3.x.

-## Evaluation time disperancy
+### Evaluation time disperancy

 ```py
 array = [1, 8, 15]